top of page

 Sudipta Modi is an Indian born British resident artist, works with photography, painting, drawing, sculpture, film, installation and performance.

-She works with concepts by employing tenacious examination of theatricality and cinematic languages in art, which explores how cultural history particularly art history, social practice interferes with psychoanalytic landscape.
-Her works are conceptual and researched which explores conventional and unconventional ways to utilise media and materials.
+She works with concepts by employing tenacious examination of theatricality, cinematic languages in art, which explores how cultural history particularly art history, social practice interferes with psychoanalytic landscape.
+Her works are researched which explores conventional and unconventional ways to repurpose media and materials.

 Sudipta is best known for her striking use of colours in her on-going self-portraits that have interrogated themes around multitudes of female representation and fluid identity in the art and visual media history entangled with social issues, ecological concerns resulted by colonisation, and globalisation in post colonial era.

-Primarily a painter of abstract figurative style, Sudipta, first turned her interest in photography while she was painting various portraits of leading personalities as a cultural representative for her painting series Monologue (click to see) in 2009.
-Later, when she moved to London UK she began to explore photography in her art and made vibrant on-going self-portrait series My Bath (click to see) in 2012
+Primarily, a painter of abstract figurative style, Sudipta, first turned her interest in photography while she was painting various portraits of leading personalities as a cultural representative for her painting series Monologue (click to see) in 2009 this series had been collected widely.
+Later, when she moved to London UK she began to explore photography conceptually in her art and made vibrant on-going self-portrait series My Bath (click to see) in 2012

 This series she revisited to create installations, photo-montages and mixed media paintings to activate variety of social issues which has been a signature in her art over a decade now.